chriswayg/ansible-msmtp-mailer/README.md

 # chriswayg.msmtp-mailer

-This ansible role deploys msmtp as mailer for Debian / Ubuntu.
+This ansible role deploys msmtp as a mailer for Debian / Ubuntu.

 ## Prerequisite
-* Having ansible installed on your workstation.
-* Having an SMTP server
+* Access to a functioning SMTP server.

 ## How to install
 * Use github to clone/fork into your role directory